waltilla/CoopLatchControl/README.md

-A small machine to open and close the hatch for a chicken coop
+Collection of raspberry pi pico microservices for my home and chicken coop.